tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/dcpdatasources/0-intro.md

 ---
 template: sidebyside
-title: DCP Datasources (Beta)
+title: Datasources
 anchor: dcp_datasources
 ---

-A DCP Datasource is a collection of customer profiles within the same ID space.
-You can <a href="https://help.optimizely.com/hc/en-us/articles/200039685" target="_blank">learn more about audiences in our knowledge base</a>.
+A Datasource stores a collection of visitor attributes within the same ID space.
+You can use these attributes to create an audiences.

+Multiple Datasources belong to a single DCPService.
+Using Aliases, you can associate visitor attributes across Datasources to create a unified Customer Profile.

+Upon providing a key field Locator (the location of this Datasources ID in the browser), Optimizely will make Alias links between visitor attributes for this Datasource and the Optimizely Datasource.